 Daybreak University is located at 1818 S. Western Ave. #207, Los Angeles, California 90006.

-The institution also operates two Remote Instructional Locations, one at 135 South State College Blvd.
-Suite 200, Brea, California 92821, and the other one is 2500 Nutwood Ave, Fullerton, CA 92831.
-All class sessions are held at the above addresses.
+All class sessions are held at the above address.
 The facilities include classrooms, library, conference room, and administrative and faculty offices.
 All students have access to computers, campus wireless network, printers and copiers, and audio/visual gear including digital recorders and projectors.
 Daybreak University does not acknowledge Ability-to-Benefit policy, student's prior experiential learning, challenge exams or achievement tests.